 As of now, there is no treatment available to reduce benign fasciculation syndrome.
 They usually resolve on their own once the trigger is identified and eliminated.
 Some doctors prescribe medicines that decrease the nerve excitability, like:

 Stretching and massage can help with muscle cramps.
-If no other treatment is effective, then Prednisone, an immunosuppressive drug, is prescribed.
+Prednisone, an immunosuppressive drug, is prescribed if no other treatment is effective.

 If BFS is believed to be caused due to stress and anxiety, it is found that the following remedies might help:

 - Exercise - Exercise is shown to improve mood and reduce stress.

 - Limiting the intake of alcohol, drugs, and caffeine can make stress worse.